mauricio-testa/builderall-vue-ui/docs/rtl.md

 ## RTL Spacing Helper

-Bootstrap-vue provides us with some fantastic [spacing helper classes](https://bootstrap-vue.org/docs/reference/spacing-classes)!
+Bootstrap Vue provides us with some fantastic [spacing helper classes](https://bootstrap-vue.org/docs/reference/spacing-classes)!
 However, if we want a specific spacing only when the application is in RTL, for example, this is not possible.
 <br>
-Therefore, the builderall vue ui includes some classes of add-ons that determine the spacing to be used only in specific directions!
+Therefore, the Builderall Vue UI includes some classes of add-ons that determine the spacing to be used only in specific directions!
 <br>
 For example, `ml-rtl-3`, will add a margin to the left of 1rem for a given element, only when in RTL.